-Parameter Default Value Description -o oroperation get-state Executes a cluster-wide operation.
-Operation can be get-state, change-state, shut -s orstate None Updates the state of the cluster to a new state.
-New state can be active, frozen, pas -a oraddress 127.0.0.1 Defines the IP address of a cluster member.
-If you want to manage your cluster remot -p orport 5701 Defines on which port Hazelcast is running on the local or remote machine.
-The defau -g orgroupname dev Defines the name of a cluster group which is used for a simple authentication.
-Please s -P orpassword dev-pass Defines the password of a cluster group.
-Please see the Creating Cluster Groups section
+Parameter Default Value Description -o oroperation -s orstate -a oraddress get-state None 127.0.0.1 Executes a cluster-wide operation.
+Operation can be get-state, change-state, shute Updates the state of the cluster to a new state.
+New state can be active, frozen, past Defines the IP address of a cluster member.
+If you want to manage your cluster remotes the interval of the cluster member. -p orport 5701 dev Defines on which port Hazelcast is running on the local or remote machine.
+The defau Defines the name of a cluster group which is used for a simple authentication.
+Please s -g orgroupname -P orpassword -v orversion dev-pass None Defines the password of a cluster group.
+Please see the Creating Cluster Groups section Defines the cluster version to change to.
+To be used in conjunction with change-clusters.